datlooms/DOT/dot_master_discovery/QUANT_SIX_PHASE_BRIEF.md

 This produces the evidence the operator composes the final engine from.
 It is the last analytical work before a live system, and it is the reason the last three weeks happened.

-**AUTHORITATIVE RUN: `cold2`.** Use the `_cold2` artifacts throughout.
-The `cold` and unsuffixed sets predate the null-seed fix and their pricing column is not reproducible.
+**THE SOURCE RUN.** Every artifact in project files comes from one completed cold run: 10h43m from an empty tree, every stage executing, no resumes, no manual intervention, 99.7% concurrent.

-`cold2` is a 10h43m cold run from an empty tree — every stage executing, no resumes, no manual intervention, 99.7% concurrent.
-Ten of ten comparable artifacts are byte-identical against the previous cold run, including `wf_pass_criterion`.
+It reproduced a previous independent cold run byte-for-byte on ten of ten comparable artifacts, including `wf_pass_criterion`.
+The pricing column is reproducible — a per-family seed defect that made it vary between runs was found and fixed before this run.

 Figures already verified by the Supervisor, given as context and not as inputs — re-derive anything you build on: 39,308 catalogue rows across seven families, F0 at 1,840 (1,818 VALID),